rogerxaic/EventStreams/eventstreams073.md

 ## Brokers

-Apache Kafka® is a distributed messaging system.
+Apache Kafka is a distributed messaging system.
 A Kafka cluster consists of a set of brokers.
 A cluster has a minimum of 3 brokers.

 ![Brokers diagram.](concepts_brokers.png "Diagram that shows an example broker.")